noto-rious/noto-rious/README.md

         println("Hello, welcome to my GitHub!")
         println("I go by Notorious but most people just call me Noto.") println("I mostly develop automation software.")
-        println("I'm currently in the process of learning Go and JavaScript.") println("Feel free to contact me if you need anything.")
+        println("I'm currently in the process of learning Go, Python and JavaScript.") println("Feel free to contact me if you need anything.")
 }
 ```